Transitional Ministry Education - week I only

-The next Transitional Ministry Education will be April 27 - May 1, 2026.
+The next Transitional Ministry Education for week 1 only will be April 27 - May 1, 2026.
 The in-person program will be hosted at the Mercy Conference and Retreat Center located at 2039 N. Geyer Road, St. Louis, Missouri 63131.
-Program fee includes lodging and meals.
+Program fee of $1,100 includes private room and meals.
+Registration closes April 3, 2026.

 About